damsheer/damsheer.GitHub.io/index.md

 2021.7.13 It seems like SC is more likely to accept works about large-scale applications.

-I finished my works. and I have a plan about submitting a pull request to OpenBLAS, but I don't have enough time to test for all target architecture.
+2021.6.14 I finished my paper. and I have a plan about submitting a pull request to OpenBLAS, but I don't have enough time to test for all target architecture.

 ## Research Interest

-My research interest is High performance computing, I like to optimizie any algorithm on GPUs and CPUs, I already have lots of experience on high performance computing.
+High Performance Computing, Optimized BLAS Library, Automatic Performance Tuning, Sparse Matrix Multiplication.

+HPC+AI, here we go!! :)

 ## Publications

-AutoTSMM:An Auto-tuning Framework for Building High-Performance Talland-Skinny Matrix-Matrix Multiplication on CPUs (IEEE ISPA 2021)
+Chendi Li, Haipeng Jia, Hang Cao, AutoTSMM:An Auto-tuning Framework for Building High-Performance Talland-Skinny Matrix-Matrix Multiplication on CPUs (IEEE ISPA 2021, New York)

+Chendi Li, Guangting Zhang, Haipeng Jia, Fast Computation Elementary Functions on ARM Platforms(in Chinese) (Under review)
 ---

+## Patents

+A run-time auto-tune method for non-regular-shaped matrix-matrix multiplication

+## Projects

+AutoTSMM

+OpenBLAS

+OpenVML

+AutoFFT

+OpenFFT

 > To a great mind, nothing is little